IDX-services/idx-dmp-android-sdk/README.md

 import com.dxmdp.android.DMPWebViewConnector;
 ```

-Then, initialize the Connector within the `onCreate` method of your `MainActivity` class:
+Then, initialize the Connector within the `onCreate` method of your `MainActivity` class.

+If you have multiple webviews, you need to create a separate DMPWebViewConnector for each of them.
+DMPWebViewConnector is just a small bridge, so it has practically no overhead:

 ```java
 public class MainActivity extends AppCompatActivity {